 In terms of international shipping GHG reduction measures, the energy efficiency of newly-built vessels has been regulated (EEDI regulations) since 2013.
-As an energy efficiency improvement measure for existing vessels that are not covered by EEDI regulations, and with the aim of achieving the short-term target by 2030, the IMO adopted a draft amendment to the International Convention for the Prevention of Pollution from Ships (MARPOL) in 2021 in order to introduce the Energy Efficiency Existing Ship Index (EEXI) and the Carbon Intensity Indicator (CII), which came into effect on January 1, 2023.
+As an energy efficiency improvement measure for existing vessels that were not covered by EEDI regulations, the IMO adopted a draft amendment to the International Convention for the Prevention of Pollution from Ships (MARPOL) in 2021 in order to introduce the Energy Efficiency Existing Ship Index (EEXI) and the Carbon Intensity Indicator (CII), which came into effect on January 1, 2023.